 2. Choose Clear Recent History.

-3. In the Time to Clear menu, choose Everything.
+3. In the When menu, choose Everything.

-4. Select the boxes for the data you want to delete.
+4. Select the checkboxes for the data you want to delete.
 Note that Offline Website Data is not marked by default, but you should select it if you want to remove all the files websites you have visited in Firefox have saved on your Mac.

-5. Click OK.
+5. Click Clear.

 Tip